 Back to School Clothes Shopping List

-The sky is the limit for back-to-school clothes shopping—or, rather, your budget and kiddo’s tolerance for trying on clothes.
+The sky is the limit for back-to-school clothes shopping—or your budget and kiddo’s tolerance for trying on clothes.
 It’s important to go into the year with things that get your child excited for the day, and one of the best ways to do that is with a fresh back-to-school outfit or pair of shoes.
-Beyond that, though, once your little scholar can wear a few things between grade levels, it is always a good idea to grab only a handful of staple pieces that need replacing from last year.
-Be on the lookout for end-of-season sales again, and be sure to take advantage if you are in one of the states that offer a tax-free weekend to get an even better deal on back-to-school fashion and accessories.
+Beyond that, once your little scholar can wear a few things between grade levels, it is always a good idea to grab only a handful of staple pieces that need replacing from last year.
+Be on the lookout for end-of-season sales again, and take advantage if you are in one of the states that offer a tax-free weekend to get an even better deal on back-to-school fashion and accessories.